Image 1 of 10

 Tracked Shipping, Insurance Coverage as per Customer Request

-1805 5th Edition or Later Reprint , Fine Binding
+1805 Reprint Fine Binding

 By Martin von Cochem

 Author Bio: Martin von Cochem, Martin of Cochem (born at Cochem on the Mosel, 13 December 1630 or 1634; died in the convent at Waghäusel, 10 September 1712) was a German Capuchin theologian, preacher, and ascetic writer.
 He came from a Catholic family, and while still young entered the novitiate of the Capuchins.
 After his ordination to the priesthood, he was assigned to a professorship of theology.
+In 1666, he was involved in the care of plague victims and began to compose short popular religious treatises.
+Martin then made a specialty of popular preaching and religious writing in the Archdiocese of Trier and Archdiocese of Ingelheim.
+He continued up to the time of his death, hearing confessions with the aid of an ear-trumpet.

 Synopsis: The large orchard abbreviated in large print Contains powerful morning and evening mass, vespers, confession and communion prayers.
 By P. Martinus of Cochem.

-Binding: Hardcover, duodecimo or twelvemo (12mo 5 × 7 3⁄8 in 127 × 187 mm )
+Format: Hardcover, duodecimo or twelvemo (12mo 5 × 7 3⁄8 in 127 × 187 mm )

 Note: Binding/size selection follows standard bibliographic conventions and is approximate; exact measurements may vary.